cds-snc/covid-alert-app/TEST_PLAN.md

 `Debug mode` is only available for developer email that has been whitelisted by Google to test EN.
 With this mode, you can use any APP_ID / Package Name that have been whitelisted by Google, ex: `com.google.android.apps.exposurenotification` to test the framework.

-- If you have `Debug mode`, make sure `Bypass app signature check` and `Return all TEKs immediately` toggle are ENABLED.
+- If you have `Debug mode`, make sure `Bypass app signature check` toggle are ENABLED.
 - If you don't, you have to use app with APP_ID / Package Name that has been whitelisted with correct signed key.

 ### [General] Why same date testing doesn't work for me?

 On devices that haven't been using any apps supporting Google / Apple Exposure Notifications before, the device hasn't been generating / collecting Temporary Exposure Keys (TEKs) yet.
 So, there is no key to submit to server after you enter OneTimeCode.
 In this case, the only option is to come back the next date and test again.
 Make sure you EN and bluetooth are enabled properly.

+### [General] What timezone is the app using for notification?

+There are two types of notification:

+- `Reminder notification`: it's about uploading new RANDOM_IDs and uses device timer.
+- `Exposed notification`: it's about user has been exposed to COVID-19 and uses UTC timezone.